james-zhong/minesweeper/README.md

 # minesweeper
-Exploring how the generation of minesweeper works
+Exploring how the generation of minesweeper works.

+Note that this project is not intended to be playable.